Matir/blog/_posts/2018-09-14-course-review-software-defined-radio-with-hackrf.md

 he's doing in GNURadio Companion and other pieces of software.

 If you have devices you're interested in studying, you should bring them along with you.
-If time permits, Michael tries to work these devices into the analysis during the course.
+If time permits, Mike tries to work these devices into the analysis during the course.

 ## Tools Used ##